yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 a few of them will survive, since they will be reasonable enough.
 And they will help the project.
 So it is also a _win-win_ solution.

+{% quote Never take a client's demands directly to execution, but rather use them first to amend the requirements documentation. %}

 For example, he says that "you should use MySQL because it's great."
 You tell him that the project requirements document doesn't limit you to choose whichever database you like.
 Should it?
 He says yes, of course!
 OK, let's try to